 Sputum cytology test

 For this test, you use a special jar to collect a sample of the mucus that you cough up, usually on a few mornings in a row, and take it to your doctor.
-Then, it’s checked for cancer cells under a microscope.
+Your doctor will check for cancer cells under a microscope.
 Not all types of lung cancer will show cancer cells in the sputum.

-This imaging test produces a picture of the organs within the chest.
-It gives a two-dimensional picture of the lungs.
+This imaging test produces a picture of the organs within your chest.
+It shows a two-dimensional picture of your lungs.

 Spiral computed tomography scan

-This test is called a spiral CT scan for short.
-It uses X-rays to scan the whole chest.
-To have the test, you lie still on a table as it passes through the center of the CT scanner.
-It gives a detailed picture of what your lungs look like.
-A CT scan is painless and noninvasive, and requires no special preparation.
 You may be asked to hold your breath one or more times during the scan.
-While a CT scan can show some abnormal areas that a chest X-ray might miss, many of these areas turn out not to be cancer.
-But they may still require more invasive tests to be sure.
+While a CT scan can show some abnormal areas that a chest x-ray might miss, many of these areas don’t turn out to be cancer.
+You may need more tests to be sure.

-The study found that people who got spiral CT scans had a 20% lower chance of dying from lung cancer than those who got chest X-rays.
-But there are some questions that still need to be answered.
-For example, it's not clear if screening with spiral CT scans would have the same effect in people who smoked less (or not at all) or people younger than age 55.
-It's also not clear how often the scans should be done or how long they should be continued.
+The study found that people who got CT scans had a 20 percent lower chance of dying from lung cancer than those who had chest x-rays.
+But some questions still need to be answered.

 CT scans also find many abnormalities that don’t turn out to be cancer but prompt further testing.
 About one out of four people in the NLST had such a finding.